When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Related Work

 \subsection{Class-Incremental Learning}

 Class-Incremental Learning (CIL) studies the problem of learning a sequence of class sets while retaining knowledge of previously observed classes~\cite{rebuffi2017icarl}.
-A large amount of research focuses on mitigating catastrophic forgetting~\cite{french1999catastrophic}, and existing methods can be grouped into several representative paradigms.
-Distillation-based approaches preserve predictions of earlier models to constrain the learning dynamics of new tasks~\cite{LiHoiem2018, rebuffi2017icarl}.
-Rehearsal-based methods maintain a memory buffer of exemplars and periodically replay them to stabilize decision boundaries~\cite{ChaudhryRWalk18}.
-Parameter-regularization techniques such as EWC~\cite{KirkpatrickSI17} restrict the drift of important weights, while model-expansion methods allocate additional subnetworks or task-specific components to reduce interference~\cite{YanExpansion21}.
+Existing methods primarily address catastrophic forgetting through several representative paradigms, including distillation-based regularization~\cite{LiHoiem2018, rebuffi2017icarl}, rehearsal with exemplar replay~\cite{ChaudhryRWalk18}, parameter regularization such as EWC~\cite{KirkpatrickSI17}, and model expansion with task-specific components~\cite{rusu2016progressive}.

 With the increasing adoption of Pre-trained Models (PTMs), PTM-based CIL has become a central research direction~\cite{zhou2024continual}.
 These methods typically freeze the backbone and focus on adapting lightweight modules.
 L2P~\cite{wang2022learning} retrieves instance-specific prompts from a prompt pool, and DualPrompt~\cite{wang2022dualprompt} separates task-invariant and task-specific prompts.
-CODA-Prompt~\cite{smith2023coda} composes decomposed prompts using attention mechanisms, while DAP~\cite{jung2023dap} shifts from prompt selection to prompt generation.
-Adapter-based designs such as MOS~\cite{sun2025mos} introduce task-specific adapters with progressive merging strategies.
+CODA-Prompt~\cite{smith2023coda} composes decomposed prompts using attention mechanisms.
+Adapter-based designs such as MOS~\cite{sun2025mos} and TUNA~\cite{wang2025integrating} introduce lightweight task-specific or shared adaptation modules.
 Prototype-driven approaches, including SimpleCIL~\cite{zhou2025revisiting}, APER~\cite{zhou2024aper}, and RanPAC~\cite{McDonnell2023RanPAC}, leverage prototypical classifiers or random projections on top of frozen features, often achieving strong performance with minimal parameter updates.
+Overall, existing CIL methods primarily focus on retaining previously learned categories under an expanding label space.